posguy99/todoist/README.md

-			 enforce OS X 10.8 dependency (msw 121414) remove log file write as it is insecure (exposes API token) (msw 121414) add first-run dialog and prompt for API token (msw 121414)
+			 enforce OS X 10.8 dependency (msw 121414) remove log file write as it is insecure (exposes API token) (msw 121414) add first-run dialog and prompt for API token (msw 121414) 0.9 - fixed replace_chars() to save/restore the tid's (msw 122814) use OS X defaults system (msw 122814) remove token dot-file if present (msw 122814) keep API token in defaults rather than in a dot-file (msw 122814) removed priority from email in favor of settable default (msw 122814) add control for changing the default due date (msw 122814) add control for whether to add the message URL (msw 122814) add control for whether to add the envelope icon (msw 122814) add control for adding the message body as a note (msw 122814) add control for setting the priority (msw 122814) fixed ordering of first run test (msw 010415) enforce dep on 10.9 for 'display notification' (msw 010415)

 ---